HarshK200/snippets/next-auth.md

 }
 ```

-#### 2. On the server api route which can also be done exactly the same as above no difference:
+#### Two.
+On the server api route which can also be done exactly the same as above no difference:

 ```typescript
 export async function GET() {